profsmith89/ctps/_sources/chap09.md

 From the output, we see that our two scripts ran and produced the expected output.
 In addition, the `time` utility printed three different measures of the execution of each script, each measured in seconds.
 You can think of the first number, which is labeled `real`, as wall-clock time.
 It is the one that concerns us.
 We're going to ignore the other two, which break wall-clock time down into two components that are not important to our current evaluation question.

-Both scripts took 5 hundreds of a second to execute.
+Both scripts took 5 hundredths of a second to execute.
 If you run these two commands yourself, you'll see the first number vary a bit.
 For instance, I got 0.08 seconds on one run, but most of my runs were 0.05 seconds.
 There was no discernible pattern that said one script was faster than the other.

 Part of the problem here is that my computer is fast and the program doesn't make it work too hard.
 How can we make my computer work harder to see if one script is actually faster?